vpont/mqtt2notif/README.md

    mosquitto_sub -h localhost -t "notif2mqtt/notifications" -v
    ```

-### Icon not displaying

-- Icons are decoded from Base64 and saved to `/tmp/notif_*.png`
-- Check that directory is writable
-- Verify Base64 data is valid PNG/JPEG

 ### SSL/TLS connection fails

 - Verify broker SSL configuration
 - Check certificate validity
 - Ensure port is correct (typically 8883 for SSL)
-- For self-signed certificates, you may need to configure trust

 ### Pillow warnings